Basheyev/Boson/docs/specifiaction.md

 2.1.
 Database file caching (CachedFileIO Class)

 2.1.1.
+Motivation

+CachedFileIO is designed to improve pe rformance of file I/O operations.
+Almost all real world applications show some form of locality of reference, and 70%/30% average read/write ratio.

+Memory LRU caching strategy could give performance benefits.

+2.1.2.
 Read operations (LRU)

-CachedFileIO class is used for improve performance of file IO operations.
 File accessed through aligned blocks of fixed size (pages) that loaded into the cache that implements LRU strategy (Least Recently Used).
 The element that hasn't been used for the longest time will be evicted from the cache.

-On every read operation CachedFileIO class looks up for page in the cache.
+On every read operation CachedFileIO class looks up for page in the cache using hashtable O(1).
 If there is a cache hit copies requested data to the user buffer, otherwise load page to the cache from file, and copies to the user's buffer.
 All recently loaded cache pages marked as "clean".

-2.1.2.
+2.1.3.
 Write operations (FBW)

-For write operations, CachedFileIO uses Fetch-Before-Write policy.
+For write operations, CachedFileIO uses Fetch-On-Write policy.
 If there is a cache hit, write operation changes cache page and marks it as "dirty".
 If there is a cache miss, then file page loaded to the cache and after changes are applied.